10 Best Affordable Homeowners Insurance Companies of 2026

 Because traditional insurance companies take home a bigger profit if you don't file claims (or your claims are denied), this can lead to a conflict of interest.

-So, instead of profiting from unclaimed premiums, Lemonade takes a flat fee and donates whatever may be left, after paying claims and expenses, to charities (the Lemonade Giveback).
+So, instead of profiting from unclaimed premiums, Lemonade charges a flat fee and donates whatever is left after paying claims and expenses to charities (the Lemonade Giveback).

 Liberty Mutual: Cheapest Homeowners Insurance

-Liberty Mutual has been in business for more than 110 years and offers exceptional products like auto, renters, and home and business insurance.
+Liberty Mutual has been in business for over 110 years and offers exceptional products like auto, renters, and home and business insurance.

 On average, Liberty Mutual costs $1,230 per year or $102 per month for $250,000 in dwelling coverage.